CleasbyCode/jdvrif/src/bsky/posting-via-the-bluesky-api.md

 * relative `og:image` URLs are resolved with a proper `urljoin` against the page's **final** URL after redirects (the original naively concatenated strings against the original URL);
+* the page's HTML is decoded using the charset the server declares in its `Content-Type` header (falling back to a BOM, an in-document `<meta charset>`, and byte sniffing), so a page served in a non-UTF-8 encoding still yields correct card text;
-* the HTML download is capped at 2 MB and the thumbnail at 1 MB;
+* the HTML download is capped at 4 MB and the thumbnail at 1 MB;
+* `og:` properties are matched case-insensitively, since real pages do emit `property="OG:Title"`;
 * card titles and descriptions are trimmed to sane lengths without splitting a combining character or emoji sequence at the cut point;
-* a failed thumbnail prints a warning and posts the card without a thumb, instead of aborting the whole post — with one deliberate exception, covered below.
+* nothing about the card can cost you the post.
+A failed thumbnail prints a warning and posts the card without a thumb; if the page itself can't be read at all — it exceeds the cap, times out, or returns an error — the script warns and falls back to a bare card carrying just the URL, which clients still render as a link.

+That last point is a deliberate ordering choice: the card is a decoration, and by the time it is being built you are already authenticated and your text is ready to send.
+Discarding the post because a remote server misbehaved would be the worst possible trade.

 And, most importantly, every one of these downloads goes through the SSRF-protected fetcher described next.